PattMayne/pattmayne_auth/README.md

 # PATTMAYNE AUTH

 An authentication app I will use to serve a few web apps and games I intend to make.
-I'll use JSON webtokens (JWTs) and a database, reinforced by refresh_tokens.
+I'll use JSON webtokens (JWTs) reinforced by refresh_tokens.

 ### TO DO:
  * create resources file (probably just a constants file)